typeioc/typeioc/docs/typeioc.iinitializer.md

 ## IInitializer interface

-Specifies an instance of initializer to be used during resolution initialization.
-Receives an instance of a container [IContainer](./typeioc.icontainer.md) and an instance of the resolved service
+Specifies an instance of the initialization action to be used during resolution instantiation.
+Receives an instance of a container [IContainer](./typeioc.icontainer.md) and an instance of the resolved service: (c: IContainer, item: T) =<!-- -->&gt; T

 <b>Signature:</b>